Driver Medical Fitness

 The report must include the driver’s full name and other identifying information.
 A driver’s licence number is preferable but not required.
 Details concerning the driver’s fitness to drive safely must also be included in the report.

-Requesting Review to Reconsider a Driver Medical Fitness Decision
+Review of a Driver Medical Fitness Decision